 Common Injuries from Rear-End Crashes

-By far, a neck injury is the most common injury suffered after getting struck in the rear.
+By far, a neck injury is the most common injury suffered after getting hit from the rear.
 The impact forces the head and neck forward and then backward in a fraction of a second.
-The whipping of the head and neck can damage not only the tissues holding the spine in place but also more severe injury such as a herniated disc.
+The whipping of the head and neck can damage not only the tissues holding the spine in place but also more severe injuries such as a herniated disc.

 The extent of a neck injury often is not known immediately after the accident.
 Typically, at the emergency room, only x-rays are obtained.
 X-rays are used by the emergency rooms to determine whether or not a fracture occurred.

 Most of the neck injuries from car accidents are known as soft tissue injuries where the muscles and tissues are damaged.
 Tissue injury includes physical therapy that can be administered by either a chiropractor or a therapy clinic.

 The more serious disc issues are usually not diagnosed immediately but are discovered only upon obtaining a test such as a CT scan or an MRI.
 Doctors and hospitals are reluctant to order these more expensive tests unless the symptoms do not start to abate after a few weeks.

 Car accidents that happen at high speeds can lead to fractures of various parts of the body.
 The higher the disparity of speed at impact, the more likely there are going to be broken bones.
 The most common car wreck fractures are: